 Always want freshly roasted beans?
-In our webshop you will find various coffee beans.
+In our webshop, you will find various coffee beans.
 Beans good for espresso, filter coffee and more.
-Order your favorite coffee beans and just one account to easily order again.
+Order your favourite coffee beans and just one account to easily order again.

 “The best freshly roasted coffee beans you’ll buy at Dave’s Koffiebranderij”

 We believe that it is best to use the coffee within 6 weeks after roasting for an optimal taste experience.
 You can keep the coffee longer.
 But the taste of the coffee does deteriorate.
 We have a shelf life of 6 months.